Torquato Tasso: Late years

-In 1586 Tasso left St. Anna at the solicitation of Vincenzo Gonzaga, Prince of Mantua.
+In 1586, Tasso left St. Anna at the solicitation of Vincenzo Gonzaga, Prince of Mantua.
 He followed his young deliverer to the city by the Mincio, basked awhile in liberty and courtly pleasures, enjoyed a splendid reception from his paternal town of Bergamo, and reworked his 1573 tragedy Galealto Re di Norvegia into a classical drama entitled Torrismondo.
-But only a few months had passed when he grew discontented.
+But only a few months passed before he grew discontented.
 Vincenzo Gonzaga, succeeding to his father's dukedom of Mantua, had scanty leisure to bestow upon the poet.
 Tasso felt neglected.
-In the autumn of 1587 he journeyed through Bologna and Loreto to Rome, and taking up his quarters there with an old friend, Scipione Gonzaga, now Patriarch of Jerusalem.
-Next year he wandered off to Naples, where he wrote several religious poems, including Monte Oliveto.
-In 1589 he returned to Rome, and took up his quarters again with the patriarch of Jerusalem.
-The servants found him insufferable, and turned him out of doors.
-He fell ill, and went to a hospital.
-The patriarch in 1590 again received him.
-But Tasso's restless spirit drove him forth to Florence.
+In the autumn of 1587, he journeyed through Bologna and Loreto to Rome, where he took up quarters with an old friend, Scipione Gonzaga, now Patriarch of Jerusalem.
+The following year he wandered off to Naples, where he wrote several religious poems, including Monte Oliveto.
+In 158,9 he returned to Rome and took quarters again with the patriarch of Jerusalem.
+But the servants found Tasso insufferable and turned him out of doors.
+He fell ill and went to a hospital.
+The patriarch in 1590 again received him, but Tasso's restless spirit drove him forth to Florence.
 The Florentines said, "Actum est de eo."
 Rome once more, then Mantua, then Florence, then Rome, then Naples, then Rome, then Naples—such is the weary record of the years 1590–94.
 He endured a veritable Odyssey of malady, indigence and misfortune.
-To Tasso everything came amiss.
-He had the palaces of princes, cardinals, patriarchs, nay popes, always open to him.
-Yet he could rest in none.
+To Tasso, everything was amiss.
+Though the palaces of princes, cardinals, patriarchs, nay popes, were always open to him, he could rest in none.